hrishikesh-mahajan/GreenSoftware/SRS/SRS.md

   - Device Detection
     1. Implement device detection mechanisms to identify the user's device and tailor the content or features accordingly.
     2. Ensure that the user interface remains intuitive and user-friendly regardless of the device being used.

+## 5. Specific Requirements

+### 5.1 Client-side

+#### 5.1.1 Browser Requierments

+- Ensure the web application is compatible with the following popular web browsers:
+  - Google Chrome (version 108)
+  - Mozilla Firefox (version 107)
+  - Microsoft Edge (version 108)
+  - Apple Safari (version 16)
+  - Chromium (version 108)

+#### 5.1.2 Device Requirements

+- The web application should be accessible and functional on the following devices:
+  - Desktops and laptops running Windows, macOS, or Linux operating systems
+  - Smartphones and tablets running Android or iOS
+  - Various screen sizes and resolutions, including HD, Full HD, and 4K displays

+### 5.2 Server-side

+#### 5.2.1 Server Requirements

+- The server hosting the e-commerce platform should meet the following requirements:
+  - Operating System: Ubuntu Server 20.04 LTS
+  - Web Server: Nginx 1.20
+  - Application Server: Gunicorn 20.1
+  - Database: MongoDB 4.4
+  - Python Version: 3.9
+  - Additional Software: Git, Certbot (for SSL/TLS)
+  - Asynchronous Tasks: Celery 5.2
+  - Containerization: Docker, Docker Compose

+#### 5.2.2 Server Deployment and Automation

+- Utilize Docker and Docker Compose to containerize the application and its dependencies, ensuring consistent and reproducible deployments.
+- CI/CD integration: Implement a continuous integration and continuous deployment (CI/CD) pipeline using tools like GitHub Actions for automated testing and deployment.

+This detailed Software Specifications Requirements Document provides a comprehensive overview of the requirements, functionalities, and technical specifications for the e-commerce platform.
+It serves as a valuable reference for developers, designers, and stakeholders involved in the project.